EpiDiff: Enhancing Multi-View Synthesis via Localized Epipolar-Constrained Diffusion: Method

+\cparagraph{Near-Views Cross-Attention} Given a target view, our method relies on the features of the $F$ closest views among the total $N$ views to produce the output feature map.
+We start by emitting rays from patches on the target view, and sample $S$ points uniformly along each ray.
+We then project them onto $F-1$ neighboring views.
+For each point $s$, we get the feature $v^{s}$ by positional encoding and projected feature $\{f^{s}_{i} \mid 1\leq i\leq F-1\}$ on reference views.
+We enable cross-view interaction by a cross-attention layer.
+Specifically, using point feature $v^{s}$ as query, we implement $\mathrm{Attention}(Q,K,V)=\mathrm{Softmax}(\frac{QK^T}{\sqrt{d}})\cdot V$ with

+where $[\cdot]$ denotes concatenation operation, and $W^{Q}$, $W^{K}$, $W^{V}$ are learnable matrices that project the inputs to query, key, and value, respectively.

-During the synthesis of the target view feature map, features from nearby views with a 3D geometric relationship to the target view are integrated, as described in \cref{eq:near-view-cross}.
+During the synthesis of the target view feature map, features from nearby views with a 3D geometric relationship to the target view are integrated, as described in \cref{eq:near-view-cross-attn}.
 This approach effectively captures inter-view feature correlations, thereby enhancing multiview consistency efficiently.

 \cparagraph{Ray Self-Attention} To model spatial points' contributions to pixel-level features, the ray aggregation module is implemented using self-attention.
-Upon acquiring the feature representation $\widetilde{\mathcal{V}}_{1}$ of the target view via Near-Views Cross-Attention, we apply self-attention on the features along the ray with dimension of $S$ (the number of points sampled per ray).
-More formally,
+Upon acquiring the feature of each sampled point $\widetilde{v}^{s}(1\leq s\leq S)$, we apply self-attention along the ray with dimension of $S$, deriving all of query, key and value features from $[\widetilde{v}^{1},\cdots,\widetilde{v}^{S}]$.
 This step is crucial for revealing depth relationships among sampled points along rays and capturing their spatial correlations.
-Finally, we perform a simple weighted summation to fuse the 3D points into 2D feature maps.
+Finally, we perform a weighted summation to fuse 3D features into 2D feature of target patch $\widetilde{f}$.

 Our method aligns features precisely within four resolution levels of the UNet latent space by leveraging epipolar projection, which preserves the feature integrity of the base model.
 The subdivision of the 3D attention process into two modules further allows for efficient multiview consistency modeling.